doug-moen/openscad2/rfc/Objects.md

 Some users need to extract metadata from their model, eg to construct a "bill of materials".
 Unfortunately, they must rely on low level, non-declarative features to extract this information, like `echo` and `parent_module`.
-The object tree is a pure value capable of storing all of the necessary metadata.
+The CSG tree is a pure value capable of storing all of the necessary metadata.
 It can become the basis of a better way to extract metadata.

 For example, you could write a script, `makebom.scad`, which takes a target script as an argument.
-Makebom traverses the target object tree, and extracts metadata, which it returns as the 'bom' component of its object tree.
+Makebom traverses the target CSG tree, and extracts metadata, which it returns as the 'bom' component of its object.
-If we provide a way to dump a selected part of the object tree as XML or JSON, then you can extract the BOM like this:
+If we provide a way to dump a selected part of the CSG tree as XML or JSON, then you can extract the BOM like this:

 ```